-If you are a Brit and planning a trip to New York City there are a few things you should know before your trip.
-These are the top 5 things that completely confused me when I first arrived in NYC.
+If you are a British person planning on visiting New York City for the first time there are a few things you should know before your trip.
+These are the things that completely confused me when I first started visiting NYC.
+So here are my top 5 things that completely confused me when I first arrived in NYC.

 I just want to say I LOVE New York City, it’s my home from home and I think the people are incredible!
 So no disrespect whatsoever in meant in this post.
 When I started visiting my Mum who lives there I had so many embarrassing moments because of these differences in language and customs.
 Having been several times now for some extended stays, I’m feeling less like a clueless tourist.